-I’m a research assistant at Salzburg University.
-Previously, I worked at Bremen University (2017), University of Halle-Wittenberg (2015-2017), and Salzburg University (2015-16), where I also had the chance to teach classes.
-Currently, I’m working on a binational Ph.D. project located in the fields of text/media linguistics and multimodality research.
-In July 2014, I founded the linguistic eJournal 10plus1: Living Linguistics together with my colleague Peter Schildhauer (Bielefeld).
-I also act as associate editor of the journal Visual Communication.
+I’m a research assistant in English and Applied Linguistics in the Department of English and American Studies at the University of Salzburg.
+Previously, I worked at the University of Bremen (2017), the University of Halle-Wittenberg (2015-2017), and the University of Salzburg (2015-16), where I also had the chance to teach classes.
+Currently, I’m working on a binational PhD project located in the areas of text and discourse linguistics and multimodality research.
+Since 2017, I have been working as an editor of the international journal Visual Communication (Sage Publishing).
+Prior to this (2014-2017), I was co-editor of the linguistic eJournal 10plus1: Living Linguistics, which I founded together with Peter Schildhauer (University of Bielefeld).

-At Halle University, I worked as a tutor of English linguistics (2010-2014) and as a student assistent to Prof. Alexander Brock and Prof. Ulrich Busse, English linguistics (2011-2012, 2013-2014 and 2014) at Institut für Anglistik und Amerikanistik.
-Furthermore, I worked as a student assistent at the university’s e-learning center @LLZ – Multimediales Zentrum für Lehren und Lernen (2012-2013).
-Together with my colleagues, I organised the 14.
-Norddeutsche Linguistische Kolloquium 2013 as well as the graduate conference Gradumeeting 2014 and Gradumeeting 2015.
+At the University of Halle-Wittenberg, I was a tutor of English linguistics (2010-2014) and a student assistent to Prof. Alexander Brock and Prof. Ulrich Busse, English linguistics (2011-2012, 2013-2014 and 2014) at Department of English and American Studies.
+I also worked as a student assistent at the university’s e-learning center @LLZ – Multimediales Zentrum für Lehren und Lernen (2012-2013).

 Apart from academic employments, I worked as a Foreign Language Assitant (PAD/British Council-scholarship) at Lampton School in London, UK (2007-2008) as well as an FLA Ambassador with UK-German-Connection in London, UK .
-At the art museum Stiftung Moritzburg Kunstmuseum des Landes Sachsen-Anhalt, I worked as a museum educator (2006-2009).
+At the art museum Stiftung Moritzburg Kunstmuseum des Landes Sachsen-Anhalt, I worked as a tour guide for exhibitions on Renaissance art, Expressionism, and the New Objectivity (2006-2009).